 Preparing for a desert trek of several days, three of us exhausted ourselves at a food-buy in Reno.
 It was all shopping carts and a car packed to the gills, not the part of a journey you usually talk about, the eye-raking lighting and the immeasurable cost of plastic to get you on your way.
 The trip isn’t even supposed to begin until you are on the ground, water caches set and shuttle completed.
 But I am interested in all facets of a journey, including the bitter beginnings, half of our party stranded in southern Nevada where their VW van has broken down yet again and you are constantly thumbing your cell phone for updates as you hurry from store to store.

-I was with adventure photographer James Q Martin and the whirlwind climber Timmy O’Neill, and this was our first solid trek together since a few years back when we made a pilgrimage to Chilean Patagonia.
+I was with adventure photographer James Q Martin and the whirlwind climber Timmy O’Neill, and this was our first solid trek together since a few years before when we made a pilgrimage to Chilean Patagonia.
 That trip began as a complete shit-show, a busted axle on a trailer carrying our gear a hundred miles down a dirt road in AysÃ©n, not to mention losing key pieces of equipment to airlines, and a couple crucial members of the crew bailing at the last minute.

 I remember in Patagonia, we stopped at a suspension bridge over a turquoise river.
 While I cupped water and splashed it on my face, Timmy scrambled up the bridge cables like a rat.
 When I turned around, I saw him dangling a hundred feet up by one arm, while the photographer, Q, perched on a cable across from him shooting pictures of the spectacle.
 I felt as if I had embarked on a journey with a couple trapeze artists, the tableau burned into my mind, one-handed Timmy, and Q practically suspended mid-air against a backdrop of glacier-studded peaks.
 The trip had barely begun, we were still in the first days of logistics, and the first indelible image had formed.